 In the CLI, a simple language is used to express policies in terms of boolean expressions over principals.

 A principal is described in terms of the MSP that is tasked to validate

 the identity of the signer and of the role that the signer has within

 that MSP.
-Currently, two roles are supported: member and admin.
+Four roles are supported: member, admin, client, and peer.